MarkAnthonyM/frontend-nanodegree-feedreader/README.md

 If you wish to view the source code for the test suites, navigate to [jasmine](https://github.com/MarkAnthonyM/frontend-nanodegree-feedreader/tree/master/jasmine)/[spec](https://github.com/MarkAnthonyM/frontend-nanodegree-feedreader/tree/master/jasmine/spec) and load the feedreader.js file located inside into your favorite text editor.

+You can also view a live version of the application hosted here on github by clicking on this link: https://markanthonym.github.io/frontend-nanodegree-feedreader/

 ## dependacies
 [Jasmine](https://www.npmjs.com/package/jasmine) Plugin module